thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 	print(file)
 ```

-After saving the code in `file.py`, you'll have to `cd` to that directory inside your terminal.
+Open the terminal, change the directory to where you saved the above file and type the following to execute file.py.

-Assuming `$` is your terminal, just type
+Assuming `$` is your terminal.

     $ python3 file.py

-This will execute `file.py`.

 ###### Executing 3 vs 2
 We are going to use `python3` to run the code.
 Type `python --version`, if this says 2, then you'll need to install python3 and execute code using python3.